ygqygq2/turbo-ai-rules/README.md

 - 🎓 **Learning** - Apply best practices from community rule repositories
 - 🔄 **Multi-Project** - Sync same rules across multiple projects
 - 🛠️ **Custom Tools** - Support any AI tool with custom adapters

 ---

+## ⚠️ Known Limitations

+### Multi-root Workspace Support

+This extension currently has **limited support for multi-root workspaces** (VS Code workspaces with multiple project folders).

+**Current Behavior**:

+- ✅ Extension can be activated in multi-root workspaces
+- ⚠️ Only the **first workspace folder** will be used for operations
+- ⚠️ User confirmation required before sync/generate operations
+- ❌ Cannot guarantee correct behavior across all workspace folders

+**Recommended Usage**:

+- 📁 Use in **single workspace** environments for best experience
+- 🔄 Open each project folder separately when using this extension

+**Why This Limitation?**

+- Rule selection state management becomes complex in multi-root scenarios
+- Workspace context can be lost when switching between webviews and editors
+- Maintaining simplicity and reliability for the primary use case

+**Future Plans**: We may add full multi-root workspace support in future versions based on user feedback.

+---